Malala Yousafzai

 After her recovery, Yousafzai became a more prominent activist for the right to education.
 Based in Birmingham, she co-founded the Malala Fund, a non-profit organisation, with Shiza Shahid.
 In 2013, she co-authored I Am Malala, an international best seller.
 In 2013, she received the Sakharov Prize, and in 2014, she was the co-recipient of the 2014 Nobel Peace Prize with Kailash Satyarthi of India.
 Aged 17 at the time, she was the youngest-ever Nobel Prize laureate.
 In 2015, she was the subject of the Oscar-shortlisted documentary He Named Me Malala.
+In 2016, she was selected for the Forbes 30 Under 30 list in the Social Entrepreneurs category.
+In 2022, Forbes added her to the "Hall of Fame" Forbes 30 under 30 list.
 The 2013, 2014 and 2015 issues of Time magazine featured her as one of the most influential people globally.
-In 2017 she was awarded honorary Canadian citizenship and became the youngest person to address the House of Commons of Canada.
+In 2017, she was awarded honorary Canadian citizenship and became the youngest person to address the House of Commons of Canada.
 Yousafzai completed her secondary school education at Edgbaston High School, Birmingham in England from 2013 to 2017.
-From there she won a place at Lady Margaret Hall, Oxford, and undertook three years of study for a Bachelor of Arts degree in Philosophy, Politics and Economics (PPE), graduating in 2020.
+From there she won a place at Lady Margaret Hall, Oxford, and undertook three years' study for a Bachelor of Arts degree in Philosophy, Politics and Economics (PPE), graduating in 2020.
 She returned in 2023 to become the youngest ever Honorary Fellow at Linacre College, Oxford.